“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 Having said that, there are instances where a perc test fails and then passes a few years later.

-It may also be possible to sell the property as a recreational lot.
+It may also be possible to sell a property with a failed perc test as a recreational lot.

 Again, you just want to make sure you are buying at the right price if you do decide to buy.